mimi-netizen/Personal-Portfolio-Website/README.md

 A modern, responsive portfolio website built with Django and Bootstrap.
 This website showcases my professional work, skills, and experience as a DevOps Engineer and Full-Stack Developer.

+## About
+A modern portfolio website with integrated Content Management System (CMS) built with Django and Bootstrap.
+This platform combines professional portfolio presentation with powerful content management capabilities, allowing dynamic updates to projects and content through an administrative interface.

+### CMS Features
+- Secure admin dashboard for content management
+- Dynamic project creation and editing
+- Integrated media management system
+- Role-based access control
+- Persistent storage for content and media
+- SEO-friendly content structure

 ## Features

 - Responsive design using Bootstrap 5